 Start by mapping your highest-risk areas, then select technology that supports those needs.
 Train your staff on responding to alerts, and use video review for ongoing improvement.
 Integrate AI monitoring with existing safety meetings and audits for a holistic approach.

-How do I ensure compliance with OSHA and industry standards using video technology?
+How to help document compliance with OSHA and industry standards using video technology?

-What should I look for in a video intelligence platform for construction safety?
+What to look for in a video intelligence platform for construction safety?

 Prioritize ease of integration, customizable alerts, secure data storage, and user-friendly search features.
 The platform should work with your current camera systems and be simple enough for your team to use daily.